-Audit fees consist of professional services rendered for the audit of our consolidated financial statements included in our Annual Report on Form 10-K and review of the interim consolidated financial statements included in our quarterly reports on Form 10-Q, audit of management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting subsidiaries.
+Audit fees consist of professional services rendered for the audit of our consolidated financial statements included in our Annual Report on Form 10-K and review of the interim consolidated financial statements included in our quarterly reports on Form 10-Q, audit of management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting, and statutory audits of our foreign subsidiaries.
 Audit fees for 2006 include fees related to the audit of the Company's restated financial statements and the review of the independent investigation into the Company's historical stock option practices and accounting.